alanamontoya/Twitter_Sentiment_Analysis/README.md

     * A script that computes the happiest state.
 The script returns the two-letter state abbreviation of the state with the highest average tweet sentiment.

 * _top_ten.py_:
-    * A script that computes the ten most frequently occurring hashtags in the downloaded tweets.
+    * A script that computes the ten most frequently occurring hashtags.